 There are a ton of amazing things to do in Squamish BC and the journey to get there is as beautiful as the destination.
 That’s because you drive through it on the Sea to Sky highway to Whistler.
 The name “Sea to Sky” definitely does the drive justice.
-You can drive from the sea in Vancouver all the way to Cayoosh Pass way up in the Pacific Ranges of the coast mountains.
+You can drive from the sea in Vancouver all the way to Cayoosh Pass in the Pacific Ranges of the coast mountains.

 Of course, the journey is great, but when you get to the world-class destination of Squamish there are a lot of things to see and do.
 In the past we’ve simply driven through Squamish, but while on a road trip around British Columbia, we finally spent a few days in Squamish and wondered, Why hadn’t we done this sooner?
 We compiled a list of 15 amazing things to do in Squamish BC.
 Let’s get into it.